ibexa/documentation-developer/docs/tutorials/beginner_tutorial/6_improve_configuration.md

 {% endif %}
 ```

-This ensures that the photo displayed next to each Ride in the list will be scaled down properly with proportions retained.
+This ensures that the photo displayed next to each Ride in the list is scaled down properly with proportions retained.

 Clear cache and refresh the front page.
 Photos should now have a regular size and fit in the table.